zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 There are four types of bonds utilized by prediction markets on Zeitgeist:
 _creation_, _oracle_, _outsider_ and _dispute_ bonds.
 Bonds are deemed _settled_
 when they are entirely unreserved or slashed.
-In the event of a market's destruction by the Advisory Committee - a course of action only considered for markets in severe violation of our policies - all associated bonds will be slashed.
-Slashed funds are subsequently transferred to the treasury.

 - The _creation bond_ is reserved by the market creator at the time of market creation.
 Its size varies depending on whether the market's creation type is